-(A) Purpose: To regulate the use of wetlands and the land surrounding wetlands, in order to provide areas for, among other things, flood water storage and control, wildlife habitat, maintenance of water quality and groundwater recharge.

-- (B) Authority: The Provisions of Wetlands and Wetland Buffers are adopted as authorized by RSA 674:55 and other Statutes. - (C) Wetland Delineation: - (I) The Wetlands District shall be those areas delineated on a property as wetlands by a New Hampshire certified wetland scientist.
-Chichester "Zoning Map" delineates wetlands based only on soil type and is considered only a guide for determining wetland areas. - (II) Site specific delineation of wetlands shall be based on the statutory definition of wetlands, currently RSA 482-A:2, X. - (III) All plats submitted to the Planning Board for approval in accordance with RSA 676:4 et seq., shall delineate and quantify wetlands sufficiently to ensure conformance with this ordinance and shall be delineated by a New Hampshire certified wetlands scientist.
+- (a) Purpose: To regulate the use of wetlands and the land surrounding wetlands, in order to provide areas for, among other things, flood water storage and control, wildlife habitat, maintenance of water quality and groundwater recharge. - (b)Authority: The Provisions of Wetlands and Wetland Buffers are adopted as authorized by RSA 674:55 and other Statutes. - (c) Wetland Delineation: - (i) The Wetlands District shall be those areas delineated on a property as wetlands by a New Hampshire certified wetland scientist. - (ii) All plats submitted to the Planning Board for approval in accordance with RSA 676:4 et seq., shall delineate and quantify wetlands sufficiently to ensure conformance with this ordinance and shall be delineated by a New Hampshire certified wetlands scientist.
 Plans shall be stamped and signed by said wetland scientist, and, should no wetlands be present on the site, a letter of documentation shall be submitted to the Planning Board and signed and stamped by a New Hampshire certified wetlands scientist.

-Specific wetland soil types are not required on submitted plans. - (IV) All plats submitted to the Planning Board for approval in accordance with RSA 676:4 et seq., shall be signed by a New Hampshire certified wetlands scientist.
-Should no wetlands be present, a letter of documentation shall be submitted to the Planning Board and signed by a New Hampshire certified wetlands scientist. - (V) (III) All wetland delineation fees shall be paid for by the applicant. - (VI)(IV) Drainage systems built for the purpose of conveying or treating storm water runoff from public and private roadways and driveways, including roadside ditches, grass or rock lined swales and detention ponds are not considered wetlands and are excluded. - (D) Wetland Buffers: Wetland buffers shall be: - (I) One-hundred (100) feet from second and higher order streams (as determined by United States Geological Survey) and from any ponds located on or within onehundred (100) feet of the thread of said streams. - (II) Fifty (50) feet from wetlands greater than or equal to one-quarter (0.25) acre, including areas of contiguous wetlands on adjacent parcels. - (III) Twenty-five (25) feet from wetlands less than one-quarter (0.25) acre, including areas of contiguous wetlands on adjacent parcels.
+- (iii) All wetland delineation fees shall be paid for by the applicant. - (iv) Drainage systems built for the purpose of conveying or treating storm water runoff from public and private roadways and driveways, including roadside ditches, grass or rock lined swales and detention ponds are not considered wetlands and are excluded.

+(d) Wetland Buffers: Wetland buffers shall be: